 5. Not Regularly Sealing Your Stone

 For many stones, it’s recommended to seal them as part of their general maintenance and care.
 Homeowners may be tempted to try and seal their stone DIY.
-But for best results, you should only have your stone sealed by a professional natural stone cleaning service.
+But for best results, you should only have your stone sealed by a professional natural stone cleaning company.

 The average timeframe you should have your stones sealed is between three to five years.
 But in areas which have high-profile foot traffic, and there are windows with a lot of sunlight, the sealing may need to be done yearly.